Wellington Schools want to find special children - The Wellington Enterprise

 The Wellington school district can help.
 It provides information about educational programs for children with special needs, professional consultation for parents, screening and evaluations in the areas of communication, motor development, vision, hearing, and preschool readiness skills, assistance in placing children with special needs in appropriate exceptional student education programs or other early intervention services.

 Special education services are provided at no charge to parents for children who meet eligibility criteria from birth through age 21.
-If you are concerned about your child, contact special education director Laura Groboske, 201 South Main St., Wellington, OH 44090.
+If you are concerned about your child, contact special education director Lynne Shields, 201 South Main St., Wellington, OH 44090.

 RECOMMENDED FOR YOU